Tuition & Fees

 - Graduate assistants must attend orientations conducted by the Graduate School, the academic college, or the department, and must participate in departmental training activities.

 - If problems or conflicts arise in the performance of duties or pursuit of the degree, the graduate assistant should discuss the situation with his/her graduate advisor.
-If the problem is not resolved at that level, then the problem should be taken through the following levels until a resolution is reached: the department head, the appropriate college dean, and finally to the Associate Provost for Research and Graduate Education.
+If the problem is not resolved at that level, then the problem should be taken through the following levels until a resolution is reached: the department chair, the appropriate college dean, and finally to the Associate Provost for Research and Graduate Education.

 - The graduate assistant assumes responsibility to notify the supervisor if the term of appointment cannot be completed.
-A letter of resignation must be submitted to the department head, the departmental graduate advisor, the college dean, and the Associate Provost for Research and Graduate Education no later than two weeks before his/her leaving the position unless emergency conditions exist.
+A letter of resignation must be submitted to the department chair, the departmental graduate advisor, the college dean, and the Associate Provost for Research and Graduate Education no later than two weeks before his/her leaving the position unless emergency conditions exist.
 Resignation will forfeit all remaining stipend payments.

 - If an assistant is terminated before the final date of the assistantship, the graduate assistant will be notified by letter from the Associate Provost for Research and Graduate Education no later than two weeks prior to termination.